nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 The GCC source tree contains [GCC Compiler Collection Internals](https://gcc.gnu.org/onlinedocs/gcc-5.4.0/gccint.pdf) which you can build from the build directory using the PDF makefile option (TODO: document this).

+#### Assembly Generation

+- `gcc/varasm.c` - Handles generation of all assembler code *except* the instructions of a function (which is handled by the code generated from a machine description), including declarations of variables and their initial values.
+It also outputs assembler code for constants stored in memory and is responsible for combing constants with the same value.
+- `gcc/final.c` - Final pass of the compiler; look at the RTL code for a function and output assembler code.
+See file header for longer description.
+- `gcc/output.h` - "Declarations for insn-output.c and other code to write to asm_out_file.
+These functions are defined in final.c, and varasm.c"
+- `gcc/varpool.c` - "Callgraph handling code"
+- `gcc/defaults.h` - "Definitions of various defaults for tm.h macros"

 #### Machine Descriptions

 The core of supporting multiple architectures is GCC's "machine description" framework.
 This is a Lisp-based language with the following purpose: